There are common mistakes graphic designers make in their line of work. As a matter of fact, many may fail to admit it.

 It is easy to note that the current mode of communication is through visuals.

-The problem emerges when the message created in the design process diverge away from the design principles – leading to poor visuals that provoke the customers leading to a drop in sales for instance.
+Does the problem emerge when the message created in the design process diverge away from the design principles leading to poor visuals that provoke the customers leading to a drop in sales for instance.

 Let’s jump into the most common design mistakes committed by graphic designers that you need to avoid.

 A creative brief is the most vital document when starting a design project.

 Yes, outlining what the client needs to achieve and also a point of reference for both the client, designer or organization in the design process.

 A well-crafted design brief, the designer (s) can identify with the client’s expectations and familiarize with the need for the project.

 But, the most common graphic design mistakes occur before projects even get started, by the failure of the designer to understand what’s required for the project.